grimfiendish/PiMe/README.md

 # Is this Addon for me?

-This addon is for 1.12.1 World of Warcraft clients, and for <b>Priests</b> with Power Infusion or for <b>Mages/Locks</b> (*scroll down for the mage/warlock sales pitch*) that would want it.
+This addon is for ...
+* 1.12.1 World of Warcraft clients, and
+* **for [Priests](#Using-PiMe-as-a-Priest)** with Power Infusion and
+* **for [Mages/Warlocks](#Using-PiMe-as-a-Mage-or-Warlock)** that would want it.

+**If you're a Priest**, have a Mage/Warlock whisper you "PI ME" and PiMe'll alert you or auto-whisper the remaining cooldown.

+**If you're a Mage / Warlock**, PiMe alerts you when you receive Power Infusion and starts a 3 minute timer to let you know when it's off cooldown.

-# Installing PiMe for Priests
+# Using PiMe as a Priest

-## Sales pitch
-As a priest you will often forget to cast PI on your raid's Mage/Lock.
-Or, if you do, they're often low mana, afk / not ready, the mob is magic-resistant, etc. This addon moves the burdeon a bit by getting the mage/warlock to request it from you.
-(NOTE - It does not *automatically* cast PI, you still have to cast it yourself, either "normally" or with `/pime cast`).

 ## Functionality